Gaganyaan: Infrastructure, training and support

-India has already successfully developed and tested several building blocks, including re-entry space capsule, pad abort test, safe crew ejection mechanism in case of rocket failure, a flight suit developed by Defence Bioengineering and Electromedical Laboratory (DEBEL) and the powerful GSLV-MkIII launch vehicle.
+India has already successfully developed and tested several building blocks, including re-entry space capsule, pad abort test, safe crew ejection mechanism in case of rocket failure, a flight suit developed by Defence Bioengineering and Electromedical Laboratory (DEBEL) and the powerful LVM3 launch vehicle.
 Having met all required technological keystones, the Indian Human Spaceflight Programme was accepted and formally announced by the Prime Minister Narendra Modi on 15 August 2018.
 Gaganyaan will be the first crewed spacecraft under this programme.
+To begin the training of doctors and engineers for space mission, Brigitte Godard, a flight surgeon affiliated with the European Space Agency, traveled to India in 2018.

-ISRO's Human Space Flight Centre and Glavcosmos, which is a subsidiary of the Russian state corporation Roscosmos, signed an agreement on 1 July 2019 for cooperation in the selection, support, medical examination and space training of Indian astronauts.
+In May 2019, the Indian Air Force and ISRO signed an MoU that designated Institute of Aerospace Medicine as the primary organization responsible for providing medical support to the Gaganyaan programme.
+ISRO's Human Space Flight Centre and Glavcosmos, which is a subsidiary of the Russian state corporation Roscosmos, signed an agreement on 1 July 2019, for cooperation in the selection, support, medical examination and space training of Indian astronauts.
 An ISRO Technical Liaison Unit (ITLU) has been approved to be set up in Moscow for coordination.

-Glavkosmos has also contracted NPP Zvezda for manufacturing customized IVA flight-suits for Indian astronauts.
-ISRO is planning to develop a ground station for Gaganyaan mission at Cocos (Keeling) Islands, and after a brief discussion with Australian Space Agency, a temporary ground station for the mission has been set up by ISRO in Cocos (Keeling) Islands, as of 2021.
+In 2021, ISRO established a temporary ground station for the Gaganyaan mission in the Cocos (Keeling) Islands, following an extended dialogue with the Australian Space Agency.
+ISRO has plans to build a permanent ground station for the project there.
+To gain practical space medicine experience, ISRO is sending two flight surgeons specialized in aviation medicine from the Indian Air Force to Russia in 2021.
+They are in charge of the health of the astronauts prior to, during, and following their space journey.
+Also, in order to receive training and expand their theoretical expertise, the flight surgeons will visit France.